mialkin/docs/csharp/concurrency/synchronization/locking.md

 As with an ordinary `lock`, `lockTaken` will be false after calling `Enter` if, and only if, the `Enter` method throws an exception and the `lock` was not taken.
 This happens in very rare scenarios, such as [`Abort`](/csharp/concurrency/thread.md#threadabort) being called on the thread, or an `OutOfMemoryException` being thrown, and lets you reliably know whether to subsequently call `Exit`.

 `SpinLock` also provides a [↑ `TryEnter`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.spinlock.tryenter) method which accepts a timeout.

-Given `SpinLock`'s ungainly value-type semantics and lack of language support, it's almost as if they _want_ you to suffer every time you use it!
-Think carefully before dismissing an ordinary `lock`.

 A `SpinLock` makes the most sense when writing your own reusable synchronization constructs.
 Even then, a spinlock is not as useful as it sounds.
 It still limits concurrency.
 And it wastes CPU time doing _nothing useful_.
 Often, a better choice is to spend some of that time doing something _speculative_ — with the help of [`SpinWait`](#spinwait).